School Selection Process

 February – June 2018

-- Innovative School Operators continue coordination with NCISD and local school district for start-up operations
+- ISOs continue coordination with NCISD and local school district for start-up operations

 Once the schools are selected and the program is implemented, ISD will ensure that performance expectations for each year are met.
 The goal is to not only help each individual school, but also benefit the entire local districts and the communities through the benefits of Innovation Zones.